Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Introduction

 What role do technology platforms play in exposing people to dubious and hateful information and enabling its spread?
 Concerns have grown in recent years that online communication is exacerbating the human tendency to engage in preferential exposure to congenial information \citep{sunstein01,stroud2010polarization,gentzkow2011ideological}.
 Such concerns are particularly acute on social media, where people may be especially likely to view content about topics such as politics and health that is false, extremist, or otherwise potentially harmful.
-The use of algorithmic recommendations and platform affordances such as following and subscribing features may enable this process, helping people to find potentially harmful content and helping content creators build and monetize an audience for it.
+The use of algorithmic recommendations and platform affordances such as following and subscribing features may enable this process by helping people to find potentially harmful content and helping content creators build and monetize an audience for it.

-These concerns are particularly acute for YouTube, the most widely used social media platform in the U.S. \citep{pew21}.
+These concerns are particularly pronounced for YouTube, the most widely used social media platform in the U.S. \citep{pew21}.
 Critics highlight the popularity of extreme and harmful content such as videos by white nationalists on YouTube, which they often attribute to the recommendation system that the company itself says is responsible for 70 percent of user watch time \cite{cnet18}.
 Many fear that these algorithmic recommendations are an engine for radicalization.
 For instance, the sociologist Zeynep Tufecki wrote that the YouTube recommendation system ``may be one of the most powerful radicalizing instruments of the 21st century'' \cite{tufekci18}.
-These claims seem to be supported by reporting that features descriptions of recommendations to potentially harmful videos and accounts of people whose lives were upended by content they encountered online \cite{nicas18,roose19,mozilla21}.
+These claims seem to be supported by reports that feature descriptions of recommendations to potentially harmful videos and accounts of people whose lives were upended by content they encountered online \cite{nicas18,roose19,mozilla21}.

-In response to these critiques, YouTube announced changes in 2019 to ``reduce the spread of content that comes close to---but doesn't quite cross the line of---violating our Community Guidelines'' \citep{yt2019a}.
-It subsequently claimed that these interventions resulted in a 50\% drop in watch time from recommendations for ``borderline content and harmful misinformation'' and a 70\% decline in watch time from non-subscribed recommendations \citep{yt2019}.
+YouTube subsequently announced changes in 2019 to ``reduce the spread of content that comes close to---but doesn't quite cross the line of---violating our Community Guidelines'' \citep{yt2019a}.
+It claimed that these interventions resulted in a 50\% drop in watch time from recommendations for ``borderline content and harmful misinformation'' \citep{citeyt2019b} and a 70\% decline in watch time from non-subscribed recommendations \citep{yt2019}.
 However, these claims have not been independently evaluated using behavioral data, nor have the implications or caveats of ``non-subscribed recommendations'' been sufficiently explored.